 - Repeat the previous step until you have added all the node attributes that you want to be available to your users when they create an index lifecycle policy later on.

 - Index curation

-Creates new indices on hot nodes first and moves them to warm nodes later on, based on the index patterns you specify.
+Creates new indices on hot nodes first and moves them to warm nodes later on, based on the data views (formerly index patterns) you specify.
 Also manages replica counts for you, so that all shards of an index can fit on the right data nodes.
 Compared to index lifecycle management, index curation for time-based indices supports only one action, to move indices from nodes on one data configuration to another, but it is more straightforward to set up initially and all setup can be done directly from the Cloud UI.

 If your user need to delete indices once they are no longer useful to them, they can run Curator on-premise to manage indices for Elasticsearch clusters hosted on Elastic Cloud Enterprise.

 - Select the hot data configuration where new indices get created initially.

 - Select the warm nodes where older indices get moved to later on when they get curated.